Spare room ideas: make the most of your space

-Not sure how to successfully utilise the space in your spare room?
+Not sure how to successfully utilise your spare room?
 Take a look at some of these stylish design ideas.

-We can often be guilty of turning spare bedrooms into dumping grounds for belongings that don’t have a home anywhere else.
-A cluttered room, even if you don’t use it every day, is far from ideal, so take this opportunity to design your guest bedroom exactly how you want it.
+The spare room often turns into a dumping ground for belongings that don’t have a home anywhere else.
+Even if you’ve managed to squeeze in a sofa bed – a cluttered room, even if you don’t use it every day, is far from ideal, so take this opportunity to design your spare bedroom exactly how you want it.

 A cosy snug

 If you’ve got all the storage that you need and simply want a tranquil room to relax in, then turn your spare room into a cosy snug.
 It’s a great opportunity to be a bit more bold with your styling.
-For example, if there’s a statement wallpaper or piece of furniture that you love but can’t find room for in one of your main living spaces, then proudly display it in your spare bedroom.
+For example, if there’s a statement rug or piece of furniture that you love but can’t find room for in one of your main living spaces, then proudly display it in here.